 - Liver damage warning: Tizanidine can cause liver damage.
 If you have liver disease, talk with your doctor about whether this drug is safe for you.
 If you take this drug, your doctor may monitor you for changes in how well your liver works.

 - Hallucinations or delusions warning: Tizanidine can cause visual hallucinations (seeing things that aren’t real).
 It can also cause delusions (believing things that aren’t real).
 If have either of these side effects, stop taking this drug and call your doctor right away.

-Tizanidine oral tablet is a prescription drug that’s available as a brand-name drug Zanaflex.
+Tizanidine oral tablet is available as a brand-name drug Zanaflex.
 It’s also available as a generic drug.
-Generic drugs usually cost less.
-In some cases, they may not be available in every strength or form as the brand-name version.
-This drug also comes in an oral capsule.
+Generic drugs usually cost less than the brand-name version.
+In some cases, they may not be available in all strengths or forms as the brand-name drug.

 Why it’s used

-Tizanidine is used to manage muscle spasms.
+Tizanidine oral tablet is used to manage muscle spasms.
 Symptoms can include muscle tightness, pain, or stiffness.
 This drug is often used for people with multiple sclerosis, spinal cord injury, or muscle spasticity.